xbmc/chorus2/readme.md

 ## Contributing
 If you would like to make this project better I would appreciate any help.
+Please do pull requests against the `develop` branch.

 ### Translations
 I only know English so definitely need help with this.
 I also don't know heaps about javascript multilingual stuff but thanks to @mizaki we have a structure ready to go.
 So it should be nice and easy to translate the UI.

-At the moment, there is 3 languages (english,french,german) more can be easily added.
+At the moment, there is 5 languages (english,french,german,dutch,chinese) more can be easily added.
-To contribute, send me a PR on a new branch, or if you don't know git, a link to the language file.
+To contribute, send me a PR on a new branch against `develop`, or if you don't know git, a link to the language file.

 Language Files [here](https://github.com/xbmc/chorus2/tree/master/src/lang).
 English is the only real complete translation file so start with that as your base.